click2install/xgalaxycoin/README.md

  &nbsp;

 ## Multiple master nodes on one server
-The script allows for multiple nodes to be setup on the same server, using the same IP address and different ports.
-It also allows for either IPv4 and/or IPv6 addresses to be used.
+The script allows for multiple nodes to be setup on the same server.
+If you do want to do this, you will need to obtain additional IP addresses for your VPS as the xGalaxy masternode only allows for a single node per IP address.

 During the execution of the script you have the opportunity to decide on a port and rpc port to use for the node.
 Each node runs under are different user account which the script creates for you.